Man with a disco ball for a head sitting on bench outside holding magazine that says "IDEAS"

 So how can you improve your cognitive flexibility?

-1. Listen to other peoples' stories Discuss different topics and perspectives with other people.
+Discuss different topics and perspectives with other people.
 If someone is knowledgeable about something you know little about, ask them about it.
 Listen to people.
 Be open to hearing things that may be completely new or different for you.
 You also don’t have to agree with what you hear.
 Just take in new information and give yourself practice absorbing new ideas.
-(And if you’re looking for a place to start connecting with others, join the Vox Intra community!
-It’s a safe space to discuss different topics, get advice, and support one another).

-• 2.
-Shake up your routine Routines can be comforting.
+• Routines can be comforting and even necessary at times.
 They provide structure to our lives, can increase our discipline, and impact our level of productivity...But every once in awhile, try to break out of your routine in small ways.
 Cook a new dish, go to a different park for a run, or plan a trip to a new place.
 Balance routine with routinely shaking things up to make your ability to cope with change a regular habit.
-You may feel stress or anxiety initially, but showing yourself that you can try new things develops your confidence, self-esteem, and self-trust.
+You may feel stress or anxiety initially, but showing yourself that you can try new things and depend on yourself through change develops your confidence, self-esteem, and self-trust.

-• 3.
-Consider the “rules” in your life Throughout our lives, we may unconsciously internalize a lot of messages from family, society, friends, and peer groups.
+Throughout our lives, we may unconsciously internalize a lot of messages from family, society, friends, and peer groups.
 We pick up a lot of “rules” to live by that often dictate how we should feel, think, or behave, such as:

 • I’m not a good person if I don’t believe in God/a higher power